TheVikkodamus/White-Box-Dungeon_Adventures/rules/characters.md

 Roll 3d6 to determine each attribute in the order noted above.
 If an attribute is **15 or higher**, note a +1 modifier next to it.
 If an attribute is **6 or lower**, note a -1 modifier next to it.
 Each attribute modifies one or more specific aspects of play.

-- Strength: Modifies a PC’s melee weapon damage rolls.
+- **Strength**: Modifies a PC’s melee weapon damage rolls.
-- Intelligence: Modifies a PC’s number of fluent languages.
+- **Intelligence**: Modifies a PC’s number of fluent languages.
-- Wisdom: Modifies a PC’s saving throw to resist magic.
+- **Wisdom**: Modifies a PC’s saving throw to resist magic.
-- Dexterity: Modifies a PC’s ranged attack rolls.
+- **Dexterity**: Modifies a PC’s ranged attack rolls.
-- Constitution: Modifies a PC’s hit point total at each level.
+- **Constitution**: Modifies a PC’s hit point total at each level.
-- Charisma: Modifies the number and Morale Checks of hirelings.
+- **Charisma**: Modifies the number and Morale Checks of hirelings.

+  ## Step Two: Select a Heritage
+  Four heritages are available: Dwarf, Elf, Halfling, and Human.

 ---